Gower Street (Los Angeles): In popular culture

-The street was the subject of a comic song heard in a 1951 Warner Bros.
-"Daffy Duck" cartoon called "Drip-Along Daffy".
-The song is called "The Flower of Gower Gulch" and was written by Michael Maltese (1908–1981), though he is uncredited in the actual short.

-The street was also featured in the Warren Zevon song "Desperados Under the Eaves", though referred to as "Gower Avenue" to preserve the meter of the song.
+Gower street was the subject of a comic song in the Looney Tunes cartoon Drip-Along Daffy (1951).
+The song, called "The Flower of Gower Gulch", was written by Michael Maltese and was later used in a second Looney Tunes cartoon: Nelly's Folly (1961).
+Gower Street was also featured in the Warren Zevon song "Desperados Under the Eaves", though it was referred to as "Gower Avenue" to preserve the meter of the song.